Man City drops more points with 1-1 draw against West Ham | Federal News Network

-LONDON (AP) — Manchester City is enduring its worst start to a Premier League season in six years after being held 1-1 by West Ham on Saturday.
+A 1-1 draw on Saturday left City enduring its worst start to a season in six years — before Pep Guardiola arrived — and the manager facing more doubts about his ability to regain the Premier League trophy in the final year of his contract.

+How different from the last five games at the Olympic Stadium when City scored 22 goals and only conceded once.
+This latest setback left City with only eight points from five games.

-Pep Guardiola’s side needed substitute Phil Foden’s second-half strike, after bringing down João Cancelo’s cross on the turn, to rescue a point.
+And the point was only rescued by substitute Phil Foden’s second-half strike, after bringing down João Cancelo’s cross on the turn.

+“It’s not a good point,” Foden said.
+“We wanted three but we’re not a team who will sulk a lot.
+We’ll get over it tomorrow, look at things we can improve on and go ahead.”

+Going ahead, in the Champions League on Wednesday at Marseille, they could be without Sergio Aguero.
+Foden replaced Aguero at halftime and, concerningly for Guardiola, the striker is facing another spell on the sidelines with Gabriel Jesus also out injured.

 Fresh from grabbing a draw at Tottenham on Sunday, West Ham took the lead through Michail Antonio’s overhead kick in the 18th minute.